rvalla/SETM/HumanToHumanModel/README.md

 and more.

 #### government.py
-The place where you can specify baseline variables related to government contingency measures.
+The place where the variables to manage contingency measures are saved.
+You can edit most of them in *humantohumanmodel.py*.
+Take into account thar some of the variables are fixed during all the simulations while some of them change when the contingency measures occurred.

 #### randomization.py
 The place where you can edit the probabilistic distribution of some of the atributes (population age